 Today we’re here for a simple reason: to hand out to you, dear reader, a rapid-fire rundown on the different formats of LinkedIn advertising.
 This one will cover the types of ads available and how to use them.
 Let’s get to it.

 LinkedIn Ads: What’s available

-LinkedIn essentially has three types of ad inventory you can use to reach its user base of over six hundred million.
+LinkedIn Marketing has three main variations of ad inventory you can use to reach its user base of over six hundred million.
 Here they are.

 - Sponsored content: Native advertisements that live inside the LinkedIn news feed, showing up in between normal posts.
 They’re somewhat like Facebook’s promoted posts and are a staple for LinkedIn advertising campaigns.

 - Sponsored InMail: These ones appear as a personal message in your targeted audience’s LinkedIn inbox.
 The unique draw with sponsored InMail is that it only hits active users, meaning you won’t ever hit an abandoned inbox.
 This form of sponsored content features in-built split testing and a guarantee your message will be visible on any device once your InMail is opened.